Arthur L. Herman

 Arthur L. Herman (born 1956) is an American popular historian.
-He currently serves as a senior fellow at Hudson Institute.
+He is a senior fellow at Hudson Institute.

 Biography

 Herman's father Arthur L. Herman, a scholar of Sanskrit, was a professor of philosophy at the University of Wisconsin-Stevens Point.

 Herman received his B.A. from the University of Minnesota and M.A. and Ph.D. in history from Johns Hopkins University.
 He spent a semester abroad at The University of Edinburgh in Scotland.
 His 1984 dissertation research dealt with the political thought of early-17th-century French Huguenots.

 In the late 1980s and early 1990s, Herman taught at Sewanee: The University of the South, George Mason University, Georgetown and The Catholic University of America.
 He was the founder and coordinator of the Western Heritage Program in the Smithsonian's Campus on the Mall lecture series.

 His 2001 book on the Scottish Enlightenment, How the Scots Invented the Modern World, was a New York Times bestseller.

 In 2008, he added to his body of work Gandhi and Churchill: The Epic Rivalry that Destroyed an Empire and Forged Our Age, a finalist for the 2009 Pulitzer Prize for General Nonfiction.

 In 1987, Herman married Beth Marla Warshofsky.
 He lives in Washington, D.C.